 The Health Sciences Library supports the teaching and research of the Schools of Medicine, Nursing, and Pharmacy.

 The Law Library supports the instructional, research and service programs of the faculty, students, and staff of the University of Missouri-Kansas City School of Law.
-Its collection consits of:
+Its collection consists of: